pydantic/pydantic/docs/concepts/models.md

     [`pydantic.main.BaseModel`][pydantic.main.BaseModel]<br>

 One of the primary ways of defining schema in Pydantic is via models.
-Models are simply classes which inherit from [`pydantic.BaseModel`][pydantic.main.BaseModel] and define fields as annotated attributes.
+Models are simply classes which inherit from [`BaseModel`][pydantic.main.BaseModel] and define fields as annotated attributes.

 You can think of models as similar to structs in languages like C, or as the requirements of a single endpoint in an API.

-Models share many similarities with Python's dataclasses, but have been designed with some subtle-yet-important differences that streamline certain workflows related to validation, serialization, and JSON schema generation.
+Models share many similarities with Python's [dataclasses][dataclasses], but have been designed with some subtle-yet-important differences that streamline certain workflows related to validation, serialization, and JSON schema generation.
 You can find more discussion of this in the [Dataclasses](dataclasses.md) section of the docs.